 “Behind every exquisite thing that existed, there was something tragic.”

-Okay!
 So I went into this book with a very different idea of what it was about.
 I honestly can’t remember now what I thought this book was about before I read it.
-At this point, I’m so overwhelmed by it all that I can’t even register it all, haha.
-Essentially, The Picture of Dorian Gray is a story all about morality and a young society man who sells his soul in order to be eternally youthful.
-It’s a ‘Wilde’ story (SORRY I had to).
+At this point, I’m so overwhelmed by it all that I can’t even register it all haha.
+Essentially, The Picture of Dorian Gray is a story all about morality and a young society man who sells his soul in order to be eternally youthful - and it comes with severe consequences.
+It’s a Wilde story.
+SORRY I had to.

 The first half of this book was quite slow, in my opinion.
-I kept waiting for there to be some big ‘wow’ moment, which did ultimately come - but not until several chapters into the book.
-Eventually though, once that moment did come, the rest of the book was intriguing and it was fairly jam-packed with twists, turns, and intense moments.
+I kept waiting for there to be some big “wow” moment, which did ultimately come - but not until several chapters into the book.
+Eventually though, once that moment did come, the rest of the book was intriguing and it was fairly jam-packed with twists, turns, and intensity.

 Have you read The Picture of Dorian Gray?
 What did you think?